Gazan and Sudanese women share harrowing stories of escaping from war into Egypt

 Gazan and Sudanese women, whose home regions are in the grip of two bloody wars, met at Cairo’s journalists’ syndicate on Tuesday to share harrowing stories of their evacuation to Egypt.

-While the two conflicts differ greatly in scale, political scope and the difficulty of evacuations, both have resulted in deaths and injuries in the tens of thousands and the displacement of millions inside both war-ravaged regions.
+While the two conflicts differ greatly in scale, political scope and the difficulty of evacuations, both have resulted in tens of thousands deaths and injuries and the displacement of millions.

 Since its start in April last year, the civil war in Sudan, fought between the country’s armed forces and a coalition of rebel militias known as the Rapid Support Forces (RSF), has resulted in the displacement of 1.1 million people to neighbouring countries, 450,000 of whom went to Egypt, according to UNHCR data.